 Seven Common Home Security Mistakes You Should Know

 Our security is one of the critical aspects of our lives that we need to evaluate and improve upon it continually.
 Up to 2,000,000 burglaries are reported every year in the United States alone.
-But there is always ways of improving security in our homes, we just need to understand where to focus.
-When it comes to security, small mistakes can cost you a lot.
-Burglars are always staying ahead of the curve when it comes to the newest technoligical advances and home security.
-They understand that people can make small mistakes and they always find ways of utilizing every opportunity to break into your home.
+But there are always ways of improving security in our homes; we just need to understand where to focus.
+When it comes to safety, small mistakes can cost you a lot.
+Burglars are always staying ahead of the curve when it comes to the newest technological advances and home security.
+They understand that people can make small mistakes and they still find ways of utilizing every opportunity to break into your home.

 Common Home Security Mistakes

 Here some of the common home security mistakes that should avoid before you become a victim of a burglary: